 Do you have a child or young adult with a physical disability or medical needs who attends school?
 Our service can provide support to both the student and the school in an educational setting.

-We work to make sure all students with physical disabilities and medical needs access the curriculum.
-We do this by working closely with:
+We work to ensure all students with physical disabilities and medical needs can access the school curriculum.
+We do this through close liaison with:

 - the Council’s Special Educational Needs (SEN) support teams

 - Advice on access to school equipment, resources, classroom and wider school environment

 - Advice on transitions for students with physical and/or medical needs

 - Advice on risk assessments for pupils with physical and/or medical needs

 - Advice on enabling and engaging pupils with physical and/or medical needs.

 - Advice and guidance to support pupils with Developmental Co-ordination Disorder